Northshore Scholarship Foundation

 Scholarship Accounts and Areas of Study

-The Foundation manages 51 scholarship accounts.
-New accounts may be opened with a $25,000 contribution and by the sponsor providing scholarship selection criteria and purpose acceptable to the Foundation.
-Northshore Rotary’s account has grown from $12,000 to $82,677...Northshore Kiwanis from $5,000 to $32,147...Woodinville Rotary from $5,000 to $96,558.
-The largest single account is the Les & Vista Anderson memorial at $267,862.
+The Foundation manages 56 scholarship accounts.
+New accounts may be opened with a $35,000 contribution and by the sponsor providing scholarship selection criteria and purpose acceptable to the Foundation.
+Northshore Rotary�s account has grown from $12,000 to $82,677...Northshore Kiwanis from $5,000 to $32,147...Woodinville Rotary from $5,000 to $96,558.
+The largest single account is the Les & Vista Anderson memorial at $220,000.
 A $100,000 bequest was received in 2003 from the Gordon Livengood estate and, in 2004, a bequest in the amount of $136,500 was received from the estate of Arvid K. Pride of Woodinville.
-Five new accounts were started in 2006 for scholarships available beginning in the spring of 2007.

 Educational interests served include art, business, music, athletics, drama, auto technology, special education teaching, occupational studies, pharmacy, communications, performing arts, health sciences, public service, theater, nursing, teacher education and the fine arts.